Call for Applications Official Rules

 NO PURCHASE OR PAYMENT NECESSARY.
 A PURCHASE OR PAYMENT OF ANY KIND WILL NOT INCREASE YOUR CHANCES OF WINNING.
 VOID WHERE PROHIBITED

 The sponsor of the Program (the “Sponsor”) is the consortium of entities responsible for the Breakthrough Alliance as described on the BTA website.
 The Administrator (as defined below) manages and implements the Call for Applications on behalf of the Sponsor.
-The “Administrator” is Healthcare Innovation and Technology Lab, Inc. (“HITLAB”), 175 Varick Street, New York, NY, 10014.
+The “Administrator” is Healthcare Innovation and Technology Lab, Inc. (“HITLAB”), 3960 Broadway, Suite 310G, New York, NY 10032.
 The first generation of the BTA was originally launched by New York City Economic Development Corporation (“NYCEDC”) as the Digital Health Breakthrough Network (“DHBN”) in 2016 as part of its broader efforts to facilitate growth in New York City’s healthcare and life sciences sectors.
 Now, HITLAB operates the program independently and continues to provide prototype testing services to the digital health ecosystem.

-Dates A Call for Applications to the Program will be administered by the Administrator at least twice a year.
+A Call for Applications to the Program will be administered by the Administrator.
 The number of calls and Pilot projects may be modified at any time at the sole discretion of the Administrator.

 1) if an individual, an Applicants must be at least 18 years of age at the time of entry, are legal residents of countries where such challenges are allowed by the laws of those countries (excluding the residents of Cuba, Iran, Libya, North Korea, Sudan, and Syria), as of the time of entry and when winners are announced;